Struct chrono::naive::NaiveDate [−][src]

 The associated error which can be returned from parsing.

-This method tests less than (for self
+This method tests less than or equal to (for self and other) and is used by the <=

 operator.
 Read more

-A subtraction of Duration
+A subtraction of Duration from NaiveDate discards the fractional days,

-rounding to the closest integral number of days towards Duration::zero()
+rounding to the closest integral number of days towards Duration::zero().

-It is the same as the addition with a negated Duration
+It is the same as the addition with a negated Duration.

 Panics on underflow or overflow.

-to detect that.
+Use NaiveDate::checked_sub_signed to detect that.

 Example